Why the Scientists Failed

 And as climate scientist Katharine Hayhoe succinctly said of her peers, “If they say something’s bad, you know it’s probably a lot worse than they said.”[32]

-Even amid their self-censorship, though, climate scientists have expressed an overwhelming and carefully documented consensus on the reality of human-caused climate disruption and global heating.[32]
+Even amid their self-censorship, though, climate scientists have expressed an overwhelming and carefully documented consensus supporting the reality of human-caused climate disruption and global heating.[33]
 Essentially all climate scientists accept the scientific certainty of human-caused climate disruption.
-The catch is that only about one in every five Americans know how strong that consensus is.[33]
-It is just as likely that Americans don’t know about the letter signed by 31 of the world’s scientific societies reaffirming the reality of climate disruption.[34]

 In their self-censorship, scientists tended to delude themselves that they have done their full duty to society by publishing their findings in scientific journals.
 However, they failed to understand that facts don’t communicate themselves; that they require dissemination, explanation, and aggressive advocacy.

-They build imperfect, but useful, climate models
+Scientists build imperfect, but useful, climate models

 In a large windowless room in Greenbelt, Maryland, sits a phalanx of black, monolithic computer cabinets.
 Rows of furiously blinking indicator lights reflect the pace of computation going on within their 129,000 processors.
 This is the Discover supercomputing cluster at NASA’s Center for Climate Simulation.[36]
 It is among a multitude of centers worldwide that enlist supercomputers to model the global climate.